an-alch3mist/Loop-2025-NEW-Analyze/SEEK-Gen-1.final.backup/log-report.gen1.final.md

 [TEST 38] Running: sleep() with integer argument Before sleep

-After 2 second sleep
+well lets see about this
+line-0
-[TEST 38] ✓ PASSED: sleep() with integer argument
+[TEST 38] ✗ FAILED: sleep() with integer argument -> (intentional misspelled prin to see the rich text error log inside ConsoleManager)
+RUNTIME ERROR: Undefined variable: prin

 [TEST 39] Running: sleep() with float argument
 Before sleep